Questions 69 – 70: Was a PET (or PET/CT) scan performed?

 Question 71: Did the recipient have known nodal involvement?

 Nodal involvement may be assessed by a physician palpating lymph nodes, pathology from a lymph node biopsy, or radiological assessment (e.g., PET or CT imaging).
-Report “Yes” and go to question 72 if nodal involvement was detected by any of these methods.
-Otherwise, report “No” and go to question 75.

 Lymph node regions or groups occur above and below the diaphragm.
 Nodal regions include cervical (neck), axillary (underarm), mediastinal (thoracic), mesenteric (abdominal), para-aortic (pelvic), inguinal (groin), epitrochlear (inside of arm just above elbow), and popliteal (back of knee).
 Indicate the total number of nodal regions with evidence of lymphoma involvement.
-Refer to Graphic 1 below for identification of nodal areas and specific nodes within each area.
+Refer to Graphic 1.
+Nodal Areas below for identification of nodal areas and specific nodes within each area.

 Graphic 1.
 Nodal Areas1